OFFLINE-GmbH/oc-seeder-plugin/README.md

 ## Running seeders

-Simply run `php artisan plugin:seed` to run the seeders of all plugins.
+Simply run `php artisan offline:seeder` to run the seeders of all plugins.
 The seeder of each plugin will be only run once.

 To run a seeder for a already seeded plugin, use the `--fresh` option.
 Be aware that this will rollback and reinstall all plugins with a registered seeder completely, so any plugin data will be lost.